 This is the website for Belthorn village in Lancashire.
 It's a space for villagers past and present to share information and the latest news on what's happening in our community.
 If anyone has any recent photos (particularly seasonal photos) taken in and around the village which might be of interest to other villagers, please e-mail them to me on firstname.lastname@example.org (Jpeg) and I'll put them on the web site for others to enjoy.

-Campaign to save the Dog Inn and attached land from developers and secure the future of the pub as a community owned public house
+The Dog Inn with attached land has been saved from development which will secure the future of the pub as a community owned public house

 Many congratulations to the Dog Inn (Belthorn) Ltd team who have managed to secure the pub as the first community owned pub in Lancashire and the listing of the Dog Inn as an Asset of Community Value (ACV).
 This will help secure the future of the pub as a central focus of village life and as a place for villagers to meet and socialise.